Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/classify/databases.md

 nav_order: 1
 ---

+> [!IMPORTANT]
+> This section will be gone soon as we are shifting all the classification and validation to our new homegrown open software called [Classify](https://digital-naturalism-laboratories.github.io/Mothbox/docs/processing/classify/classify/)

 # Generate Dataset
 The Mothbot_CreateDataset.py script creates a visual, editable dataset for you.
 It uses a program called Fiftyone to create the User Interface.